unified

 Types

-It also registers the file.data.meta field with vfile.
-If you’re working with the file, make sure to import this plugin somewhere in your types, as that registers the new field on the file.
+It also registers file.data.meta with vfile.
+If you’re working with the file, make sure to import this plugin somewhere in your types, as that registers the new fields on the file.

 /**